richardswesterhof/WebEngineering19-20/README.md

 ## [Supported Methods](#methods)

+## Remarks
+Note that every request that returns any data in the body of the response has an optional header for the representation of that data.
+It looks as follows

++ representation (="json" OR "csv")

+This header can have the value "json" or "csv", it will default to json if an invalid value is given, or if the header is left out completely.

 ## <a name="artistsCollection"></a> Artists Collection [/artists]

 ### <a name="getArtists"></a> Get All Artists [GET ?name={artistName}&genre={genre}]

-+ Headers
-    + representation (=json OR csv) - specifies the desired representation of the repsonse, if none is specified or an invalid value is given, json is used as the default

 + Parameters